-NOTES TO UNAUDITED CONDENSED COMBINED FINANCIAL STATEMENTS-CONTINUED June 30, 2011 and December 31, 2010 substitute for, or superior to, income from operations or other measures of financial performance prepared in accordance with generally accepted accounting principles.
+NOTES TO UNAUDITED CONDENSED COMBINED FINANCIAL STATEMENTS-CONTINUED September 30, 2011 and December 31, 2010

+An operating segment's performance is primarily evaluated based on segment contribution margin, which excludes certain corporate costs not associated with the operations of the segment.
+These corporate costs are separately stated below and include costs that are related to functional areas such as operations management, corporate purchasing, accounting, treasury, information technology, legal and human resources.
+The Company believes that segment contribution margin, as defined above, is an appropriate measure for evaluating the operating performance of its segments.
+However, this measure should be considered in addition to, not a substitute for, or superior to, income from operations or other measures of financial performance prepared in accordance with generally accepted accounting principles.
 The other accounting policies of each of the two reporting segments are the same as those in the summary of significant accounting policies included in Note A.

-NOTE I-SEGMENT REPORTING-Continued